Bella & Gigi Hadid Reportedly Pushed Kendall Jenner Away From Anwar & Back To Ben Simmons

 Oh, boy!
 Kendall has been friends with the Hadid sisters for years — but we all know blood is thicker than water.
 So what will this drama with Anwar do their friendship?
 Only time will tell.
 She just went on a shopping date with Ben, though, so maybe she’s listening to her ladies.

-Even Anwar was spotted cuddling with a mystery girl that looked a lot like Kenny this week, so it’s possible he’s following his sisters’ advice too.
+Even Anwar was spotted cuddling with a mystery girl that looked a lot like Kenny this week, so it’s possible he’s following his sisters’ alleged advice too.
 Is his fling with Kendall already flung?
 Hmmm…